Cache

 DCache_Invalidate

-• Address: Invalidated address (aligned to 32-byte boundary)
+• Address: Invalidated address (aligned to cache line size)

 • Bytes: Size of memory block (in number of bytes)